Ballistic missile warning sent in error by Hawaii authorities

 School administrator Tamara Kong, 43, of Honolulu, said, "Today, the whole state of Hawaii experienced a collective moment of panic and relief."

+The incident could also give fresh impetus to those who favor a peaceful resolution to the crisis.
+The U.S. military has warned that any conflict on the Korean peninsula would be devastating.

-(Reporting by Patrick Rucker, Phil Stewart, Richard Cowan, Steve Holland, David Shepardson, Lesley Wroughton and Ian Simpson; Editing by Will Dunham)
+(Reporting by Phil Stewart, Richard Cowan Steve Holland, David Shepardson, Lesley Wroughton and Ian Simpson; Editing by Bill Trott and Will Dunham)